atlassian-archive/dataschool/dataschool/_chapters/data-governance/what-warehouse-to-use.md

 * Performance/Scale
 * Maintenance

-There are a variety of database pricing models for Data Lakes, from being based on storage to being based on the amount of data queried.
+There are a variety of database pricing models, from being based on storage to being based on the amount of data queried.
 If your company is strictly using Amazon or Google as your software vendors, this can dictate your vendor choice as well.

 The architecture of the Data Lake has implications on how it’ll help your operations scale.
 Differences in the many types of lakes entail columnar vs. row-oriented storage, and having storage and compute together or separated.
 If there are requirements for ongoing maintenance of your Data Lake you will want to know that as well.